 For P329-486, editor, change according to the following templates:

-“The RCPI of the received frame.”
+“The RCPI of the received PPDU containing the frame.”

-“The RSNI of the received frame”
+“The RSNI of the received PPDU containing the frame”

-“This value represents the RCPI that the AP or PCP measured at the time it received the corresponding … frame.”
+“This value represents the RCPI that the AP or PCP measured of the received PPDU containing the corresponding … frame.”

-“The RCPI value represents the measured RCPI of the corresponding … frame.”
+“The RCPI value represents the measured RCPI of the received PPDU containing the corresponding … frame.”

-“The RSNI value represents the measured RSNI of the corresponding … frame.”
+“The RSNI value represents the measured RSNI of the received PPDU containing the corresponding … frame.”

 P520L43

-NOTE 1—In Figure 6-16 (Timing measurement primitives and timestamps capture), t1 and t3 correspond to the point in time at which the start of the preamble for the transmitted frame appears at the transmit antenna connector.
+NOTE 1—In Figure 6-16 (Timing measurement primitives and timestamps capture), t1 and t3 correspond to the point in time at which the start of the preamble for the PPDU containing the Timing Measurement or Ack frame appears at the transmit antenna connector.
 An implementation may capture a timestamp during the transmit processing earlier or later than the point at which it actually occurs and offset the value to compensate for the time difference.

-NOTE 2—In Figure 6-16 (Timing measurement primitives and timestamps capture), t2 and t4 correspond to the point in time at which the start of the preamble for the incoming frame arrives at the receive antenna connector.
-Because time is needed to detect the frame and synchronize with its logical structure, an implementation determines when the start of the preamble for the incoming frame arrived at the receive antenna connector by capturing a timestamp some time after it occurred and compensating for the delay by subtracting an offset from the captured value.
+NOTE 2—In Figure 6-16 (Timing measurement primitives and timestamps capture), t2 and t4 correspond to the point in time at which the start of the preamble for the PPDU containing the Timing Measurement or Ack frame arrives at the receive antenna connector.
+Because time is needed to detect the PPDU and synchronize with its logical structure, an implementation determines when the start of the preamble for the PPDU arrived at the receive antenna connector by capturing a timestamp some time after it occurred and compensating for the delay by subtracting an offset from the captured value.

 P522L49, P523L58, P425L10

-t1 Integer 0–(2 32 –1) The value of t1 (see Figure 6-16 (Timing measurement primitives and timestamps capture)) for the Timing Measurement frame identified by the Follow Up Dialog Token, in units of 10 ns, or null if the Follow Up Dialog Token is 0.
+t1 Integer 0–(2 32 –1) The value of t1 (see Figure 6-16 (Timing measurement primitives and timestamps capture)) for the PPDU containing the Timing Measurement frame identified by the Follow Up Dialog Token, in units of 10 ns, or null if the Follow Up Dialog Token is 0.

 P522L58, P524L4, P525L21

-t4 Integer 0–(2 32 –1) The value of t4 (see Figure 6-16 (Timing measurement primitives and timestamps capture)) for the Timing Measurement frame identified by the Follow Up Dialog Token, in units of 10 ns, or null if the Follow Up Dialog Token is 0
+t4 Integer 0–(2 32 –1) The value of t4 (see Figure 6-16 (Timing measurement primitives and timestamps capture)) for the PPDU containing the Timing Measurement frame identified by the Follow Up Dialog Token, in units of 10 ns, or null if the Follow Up Dialog Token is 0

 P525L29

-t2 Integer 0 – (2 32 –1) The value of t2 (see Figure 6-16 (Timing measurement primitives and timestamps capture)) for the Timing Measurement frame identified by the Dialog Token, in units of 10 ns, or null if the Dialog Token is 0.
+t2 Integer 0 – (2 32 –1) The value of t2 (see Figure 6-16 (Timing measurement primitives and timestamps capture)) for the PPDU containing the Timing Measurement frame identified by the Dialog Token, in units of 10 ns, or null if the Dialog Token is 0.

 P525L37

-t3 Integer 0 – (2 32 –1) The value of t3 (see Figure 6-16 (Timing measurement primitives and timestamps capture)) for the Timing Measurement frame identified by the Dialog Token, in units of 10 ns, or null if the Dialog Token is 0.
+t3 Integer 0 – (2 32 –1) The value of t3 (see Figure 6-16 (Timing measurement primitives and timestamps capture)) for the PPDU containing the Timing Measurement frame identified by the Dialog Token, in units of 10 ns, or null if the Dialog Token is 0.

 P526L22

-NOTE 1—In Figure 6-17 (Fine timing measurement primitives and timestamps capture), t1 and t3 correspond to the point in time at which the start of the preamble for the transmitted frame appears at the transmit antenna connector.
+NOTE 1—In Figure 6-17 (Fine timing measurement primitives and timestamps capture), t1 and t3 correspond to the point in time at which the start of the preamble for the PPDU containing the Fine Timing Measurement or Ack frame appears at the transmit antenna connector.
 An implementation may capture a timestamp during the transmit processing earlier or later than the point at which it actually occurs and offset the value to compensate for the time difference.